Surfside building collapse: Victims file $5 million lawsuit against condo association

 SURFSIDE, Fla.
-(WTXL) — The first lawsuit has been filed in connection with the deadly collapse this week at a South Florida condominium.
+(WPTV) -- The first lawsuit has been filed in connection with the deadly collapse this week at a South Florida condominium.

 The suit was filed late Thursday night, less than 24 hours after the Champlain Towers building partially collapsed in Surfside, Florida, killing at least four people.